rktjmp/fennel-cljlib/doc/core.md

 (remove-all-methods [multimethod])
 ```

-Removes all of the methods of `multimethod`
+Removes all methods of `multimethod`

 ## `methods`
 Function signature: